konvajs/konva/README.md

 ### CommonJS modules

 By default `Konva` is delivered as ES modules.
-If you need to use CommonJS modules you should use `cmj` bundled version:
+Some environments may automatically take CommonJS version of `Konva`.
+If it doesn't work for you, try to use `cmj` version explicitly:

 ```js
 const Konva = require('konva/cmj').default;